Windemuller/bytehub/docs/StudyNotes/Module1/IntroductionToCS/Algorithms.md

 ### Merge Sort
 ::: theorem Merge Sort
 Merge Sort is a Divide and Conquer algorithm.
 It divides input array in two halves, calls itself for the two halves and then merges the two sorted halves.
-The merge() function is used for merging two halves.
-The merge(arr, low, middle, middle+1, high) takes arr[low..middle] and arr[middle+1..high] which should be sorted and merges the two them into one.
+The `merge()` function is used for merging two halves.
+The merge(arr, low, middle, middle+1, high) takes `arr[low..middle]` and `arr[middle+1..high]` which should be sorted and merges the two of them into one.
 :::

 ```java